EnsadLab/MisBKIT_processing/README.md

 **multipleAnimationTrigger** listens to incoming sensor messages and according to the value, trigger animation anim1, anim2 and anim3.

+**motorTrigger** listens to incoming sensor messages and according to the value, controls the motor's position and velocity.

 **sensorSimulator** is used in order to simulate a sensor entry.